wpark95/string-staircase/docs/linear/implementation.md

 3. Whether your code prints anything out is up to you.
 What it **must** do is return a `String[]` (an array of `String`); printing does not accomplish that.

 4. The method to be completed includes a `TODO` comment, intended to make it easy to locate.
-However, there are two methods---make sure that you implement the above specifications in `buildLinearStaircase`.
+However, there are two methods, so be sure to implement the above specifications in `buildLinearStaircase`.